Representation theory of disconnected reductive groups: Grothendieck groups

 \begin{lem} The morphism $G(\O) \to \mathbf{A}$ induced by $\varpi$ is surjective. \end{lem}

 \begin{proof} We consider the commutative diagram

 where the horizontal maps are induced by $\varpi$ and the vertical ones by the quotient morphism $\O \to \F$.
+Here since $\O$ and $\F$ are integral domains the two groups in the right-hand column identify with $\mathbf{A}$, and the right-hand vertical arrow is an isomorphism.
+On the other hand, the left-hand vertical arrow is surjective by~\cite[Th\'eor\`eme~18.5.17]{ega4}.

+To finish the proof, it remains to show that $G(\F) \to A(\F)$ is surjective.
+To do this, we consider the diagram

-Here the lower arrow is surjective, and the right vertical arrow is an isomorphism.
-On the other hand the left vertical arrow is surjective by~\cite[Th\'eor\`eme~18.5.17]{ega4}.
-We deduce that the upper arrow is surjective, as desired. \end{proof}
+Here the bottom horizontal arrow is surjective, and the right-hand vertical arrow is again an isomorphism.
+All the arrows commute with the Frobenius endomorphism, denoted by $\mathrm{Fr}$.
+Since $A$ is a constant group scheme, its Frobenius endomorphism is the identity map.
+Since $\overline{\F}$ is a purely inseparable extension of $\F$, for any $g \in G(\overline{\F})$, there exists an integer $n \ge 1$ such that $\mathrm{Fr}^n(g)$ lies in the image of $G(\F)$.
+The result follows. \end{proof}